ryancodes116/event-app/README.md

 Initial events are retreived through an Axios GET request to the localhost using the json-server package utilizing the db.json file

-To view the app, install json-server, then run json-server --watch db.json
+To view the app, make sure json-server is installed, then run json-server --watch db.json

-# List of Events

 ![](src/assets/list-preview.png)

-# Event Preview Image

 ![](src/assets/event-preview.png)